Britain's Next Top Model series 6: Episode 13

-The girls received an E-mail telling them to pack their bags for the following morning, where they were taken to Pangkor Laut Resort on Pangkor Island.
+The top 3 contestants received an E-mail telling them to pack their bags for the following morning, where they were taken to Pangkor Laut Resort on Pangkor Island.
 There, they were treated to massages and a sunset cruise before meeting with Elle the next morning.
-She gave each girl an iconic photo from her archive which they would have to reproduce for their last photo shoot.
-Upon returning to Kuala Lumpur, the girls then had to prepare for their catwalk finale in Dato Bernard Chandran's fashion show.
-During judging, Elle mentioned that she could not choose and revealed to the girls that they would be participating in a show-first, a live finale back in Britain.
+She gave each contestant an iconic photo from her archive which they would have to reproduce for their last photo shoot.
+Upon returning to Kuala Lumpur, the contestants then had to prepare for their catwalk finale in Dato Bernard Chandran's fashion show.
+During judging, Elle mentioned that she could not choose and revealed to the contestants that they would be participating in a show-first, a live finale back in Britain.